jessicavian1/PersonalDataSetProject/README.md

   As you can see, there is a clear distinction of spending behavior across age groups.
 I wanted to look at this moe closely, so I chose to make a boxplot of a specific column.
 Since many of the lower age groups have a significant amount of outliers, I chose to look at the 65+ group.
 This is what I found.
 ![AdSpends for 65+](https://github.com/jessicavian1/PersonalDataSetProject/blob/main/Ad%20Spends%20for%2065%2B.JPG)

+Obviously there is more to consider when forecasting whether a customer will click on an ad than just their age, but I hope that this basic foundation will help me as I continue to grow my data skillset and apply more complicated tasks to data similar to this.

 **Contributing:**
 Contributions and issues always welcome!
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thanks!!